simonambridge/SparkSensorData/README.md

 ```
 We will re-run this query as required to demonstrate the data arriving from the Spark job.

-Now go back to the second window (to run netcat) and type in some comma separated pairs of data e.g.
+Now go back to the second window (where we kicked off nc) and type in some comma separated pairs of data e.g.
 ```
 nc -lk localhost 9999
 1,2